 The accredited graduate programs in speech-language pathology and audiology of the University of Arkansas for Medical Sciences (UAMS), College of Health Professions, Department of Audiology and Speech-Language Pathology (ASP) adhere to the standards set by the American Speech-Language-Hearing Association (ASHA).
-Within ASHA standards, the Audiology and Speech-Language Pathology programs have the freedom and ultimate responsibility for: the selection of students; the design, implementation, and evaluation of the curriculum; the evaluation of student progress; and, the determination of who should be awarded a degree.
+Visit their website for more information at www.asha.org.